HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/sea_traffic_control.md

 # Trivia

-- The Tugboats were designed by Platonthek and emeraldneo.
+- The Sea Traffic Control building was designed by Platonthek and emeraldneo.

 # History